Differentially Private Wireless Federated Learning Using Orthogonal Sequences: System Model

-where $\mu\triangleq \frac{1}{d}\sum_{i = 1}^d x^k_{i,t}$ is the sample mean of $\mathsf{x}_t^k$.
-Note that normalization parameters $\mu$ and $C/\norm{\mathsf{x}_t^k - \mu}_2$ will be sent to the BS via a separate control channel as suggested in \cite{zhu2019broadband} for the de-normalization.
-The $l_2$-norm term in the normalization not only guarantees the sensitivity of $\mathsf{x}_t^k$ for the DP analysis in Section \ref{sec:privacy}, but also satisfies the practical requirement that each client has a limited energy budget for transmission of the model differential in a single round.
-We note that similar technique has also been applied in \cite{zhang2022understanding}.
+where $\mu_k$ is the sample mean of $d$ elements in ${\xbf}_t^k$.
+Note that normalization parameters $\mu_k$, $C$ and $\zixiangr{C_{\max,t}} \triangleq \max\{\norm{{\xbf}_t^k - \mu_k}_2,\forall k\}$ will be determined by the BS and clients via a separate control channel as suggested in \cite{zhu2019broadband}.} The $l_2$-norm bound guaranteed in the normalization not only provides the sensitivity of $\mathsf{x}_t^k$ for the DP analysis in Section \ref{sec:privacy}, but also satisfies the practical requirement that each client has a limited transmit power.
+We note that the similar technique has also been applied in \cite{zhang2022understanding}.

 To simplify the notation, we omit index $t$ and use $x_k^i$ instead of $x_{i,t}^k$ barring any confusion.
-We assume that each client transmits every element of the differential model $\{x_k^1,\cdots,x_k^d\}$ via $d$ shared time slots.
-In addition, \emph{block fading channel} is assumed\footnote{The large-scale pathloss and shadowing effect is assumed to be taken care of by, e.g., open loop power control \cite{SesiaLTE}.}, i.e., the fading channel between each client and the BS $h_k$ remains unchanged in $d$ time slots.
+We assume that each client transmits every element of the model differential $\{x_k^1,\cdots,x_k^d\}$ via $d$ shared time slots.
+In addition, \emph{block fading channel} is assumed\footnote{The large-scale pathloss and shadowing effect is assumed to be taken care of by, e.g., open loop power control \cite{SesiaLTE}, which is a common practice in real-world systems.}, i.e., the fading channel between each client and the BS $h_k$ remains unchanged in $d$ time slots.
 We emphasize that we do not make any specific assumption on the fading distribution throughout this paper.
-In the $i$-th slot, each client transmits symbol $x_{k}^i$ spread by its uniquely assigned orthogonal sequence.
+In the $i$-th slot, each client transmits symbol $x_{k}^i$ spread by its uniquely assigned orthogonal sequence $\abf_k$.
 The BS received signal can be written as

 where $\nbf_i$ is the additive white Gaussian noise (AWGN) with mean zero and variance $\sigma^2/L$ per dimension.
-Note that since the global model differential parameters are real signals, we only need to consider the real part of channel coefficients and noise here.
+Note that since the model differential parameters are real signals, we only need to consider the real parts of channel coefficients and noise.
 Although one-dimensional (real) modulation cannot fully leverage the channel degrees of freedom, it is consistent with the fact that binary phase-shift keying (BPSK) is the most common modulation scheme in CDMA systems \cite{TV:05}.
 In addition, focusing on the real dimension makes the subsequent discussion easier and highlights our contribution better.
 Also, as we detail later in Remark \ref{remark:channelgain}, we can leverage full channel gain at an affordable cost of partial CSIT.

 We note that spreading sequences are \emph{orthonormal}, i.e.,